dakshasubbaian/BLENDED_LEARNING_Implementation-of-Stochastic-Gradient-Descent-SGD-Regressor/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the necessary libraries.
+1. Import Necessary Libraries:
+Import required libraries such as pandas, numpy, matplotlib, sklearn for the implementation.

-2. Load the dataset.
+2. Load the Dataset:

-3. Preprocess the data (handle missing values, encode categorical variables).
+Load the dataset (e.g., CarPrice_Assignment.csv) using pandas.

+3. Data Preprocessing:
+Drop unnecessary columns (e.g., 'CarName', 'car_ID').
+Handle categorical variables using pd.get_dummies().

+4. Split the Data:
-4. Split the data into features (X) and target (y).
+Split the dataset into features (X) and target variable (Y).

-5. Divide the data into training and testing sets.
-6.Create an SGD Regressor model.
-7.Fit the model on the training data.
-8.Evaluate the model performance.
-9.Make predictions and visualize the results.
+Split the data into training and testing sets using train_test_split().

+5. Standardize the Data:
+Standardize the feature data (X) and target variable (Y) using StandardScaler() to ensure they have mean=0 and variance=1.

+6. Create the SGD Regressor Model:
+Initialize the SGD Regressor model with max_iter=1000 and tol=1e-3.

+7. Train the Model:
+Fit the model to the training data using the fit() method.

+8. Make Predictions:
+Use the trained model to predict the target values for the test set.

+9. Evaluate the Model:
+Calculate performance metrics like Mean Squared Error (MSE) and R-squared score using mean_squared_error() and r2_score().

+10. Display Model Coefficients:
+Display the model's coefficients and intercept.

+11. Visualize the Results:
+Create a scatter plot comparing actual vs predicted prices.

+12.End:
+The program finishes by displaying the evaluation metrics, model coefficients, and a visual representation of the predictions.

 ## Program:

+Program to implement SGD Regressor for linear regression.

-DEVELOPED BY: DAKSHA SUBBAIAN
+Developed by: DAKSHA SUBBAIAN

-REGISTER NUMBER: 212223230036
+RegisterNumber:  212223230036

 ```
 # Importing necessary libraries
 import pandas as pd
 import numpy as np